Abusive Transactions That Affect Availability of Programs under EPCRS

 Plans with high premiums for life insurance and/or annuity contracts that if continued would (absent surrender charges) exceed the amount needed to provide the benefits set forth in the plan.
 See Rev. Rul.
 2004-20, 2004-10 I.R.B.
 546, Situation 1.
 (Note that some of these arrangements may also be springing cash value arrangements.)

 Any life insurance contract transferred from an employer or a tax-qualified plan to an employee must be taxed at its full fair market value.
 Some firms have promoted an arrangement where an employer establishes a qualified plan under which the contributions made to the plan are used to purchase a specially designed life insurance contract.

 The insurance contract is designed so that the cash surrender value is temporarily depressed, so that it is significantly below the premiums paid.
 The contract is distributed or sold to the employee for the amount of the current cash surrender value during the period the cash surrender value is depressed; however, the contract is structured so that the cash surrender value increases significantly after it is transferred to the employee.
 Other designs may involve narrow exchange rights or other non-guaranteed elements that produce a higher value than the cash surrender value.

 These special policies are made available to highly compensated employees and the policies made available to nonhighly compensated employees are not of inherently equal or greater value.
 See Revenue Ruling 2004-21, 2004-10 I.R.B.
-544, Revenue Procedure 2005-25, 2005-17 I.R.B.
-962, and Regulations under IRC section 402 for more detail.
+544 and Revenue Procedure 2005-25, 2005-17 I.R.B.
+962 for more detail.